gerstner-hub/nst/README.md

    contents of the currently running terminal emulator.
 This can be used to construct command lines on the fly like `nst-msg -d | grep mystring`.
-Since the output of the utility modifies the terminal buffer itself it can be confusing when multiple subquent searches are performed this way.
+Since the output of the utility modifies the terminal buffer itself it can be confusing when multiple subsequent searches are performed this way.
 Therefore the utility allows to take a snapshot of the current terminal contents and operate on them, until a new snapshot is created.